Research by Anoop Bhuller.

 What data do we have on Filipino healthcare workers who have died?

-As of this writing, 57 of them have died with Covid-19.
+As of this writing, a total of 57 Filipino health workers have died of unconfirmed causes.
 Although Filipinos only make up the third biggest ethnic group within the NHS, they have the highest number of deaths among NHS staff – based on news reports.
 Up to now, there has been no explanation as to why Filipinos appear to have been more vulnerable to dying from the virus as compared to their white British and Indian counterparts, the top two biggest ethnic groups within the NHS.

 Official numbers are also hard to come by.
 There is no official data available from the NHS or the Philippine Embassy.
 Information on ethnicity does not have to be legally recorded on death certificates in the UK.
 Researchers have asked for information on ethnicity to be collected on death certificates as it is now clear that people from BAME backgrounds are being disproportionately affected by the pandemic.